City of Lancaster: Economy

 At the United Kingdom Census 2001, the City of Lancaster had 97,365 residents aged 16 to 74.
 Of these people, 4.0% were students with jobs, 9.6% students without jobs, 5.1% looking after home or family, 6.0% permanently sick or disabled and 2.8% economically inactive for other reasons.

 In 2001, of the 55,906 residents of the City of Lancaster in employment, the industry of employment was 16.7% retail and wholesale, 14.2% health and social work, 11.4% education, 11.2% manufacturing, 7.8% property and business services, 6.7% construction, 6.7% hotels and restaurants, 6.5% transport and communications, 5.7% public administration and defence, 2.5% finance, 2.4% energy and water supply, 2.2% agriculture, 0.4% mining, and 5.3% other.
 This was roughly in line with national figures, although the proportion of jobs in agriculture which was more than the national average of 1.5% and the percentage of people working in finance was below the national average of 4.8%; the proportion of people working in property was well below the national average of 13.2%.

+Media

+The area is served by BBC North West and ITV Granada.

+Radio stations for the area are BBC Radio Lancashire, BBC Radio Cumbria, Heart North West, Smooth North West, and Greatest Hits Radio Lancashire.
+Beyond Radio is a voluntary, non-profit community radio station for Lancaster and Morecambe.

 Settlements

 Civil parishes

+Most of the district's area is covered by civil parishes.
+The parish councils for Carnforth and Morecambe have declared their parishes to be towns, allowing them to take the style "town council".